Eros group says it is taking action to resolve loan payment delays

 Eros is a film production and distribution company, which owns a vast library of Bollywood movies and music and runs its own video streaming service.

 Its shares plunged despite assurances from the company that it was working to sort out the delayed payments.
-Even as it sought to calm investor concerns, Hindenburg Research - a short-seller, published a note here on Friday, alleging potential accounting irregularities at the company.
+Even as it sought to calm investor concerns, Hindenburg Research - a short-seller, published a note on Friday, alleging potential accounting irregularities at the company.

 Lulla dismissed the allegations in the report and noted that this wasn’t the first time the company was being targeted by a short-seller.